 The robot is not suitable for work in harsh environmental conditions.
-If used in a place that does not meet the above conditions, please contact our company for query.
+If used in a place that does not meet the above conditions, we welcome your inquiry.

-If used in an environment where temperature and humidity change greatly, fogging may be caused inside the mechanical arm
+If used in an environment where temperature and humidity change greatly, fogging may be caused inside the mechanical arm.